Palestinian Village Leagues: Activities and positions

-Conflict between the Village Leagues and other Palestinian groups
+Conflict between the Village Leagues and Palestinian nationalists

 In November 1981, the head of the Village League in Ramallah, Yusuf Khatib, and his son were ambushed by a group of Palestinian militants who opened fire on their car, with his son being immediately killed and Khatib dying of his injuries a few days later.
 The PLO claimed responsibility for the assassination.
+Khatib's funeral was attended by a range of Israeli and Village League officials, with both Dodin and Milson given eulogies.

+According to scholar Hillel Cohen, the establishment of the Village Leagues "enraged the PLO.
+Members of the Leagues were under constant PLO surveillance; they were harassed, and sometimes attacked, by local activists...
+Their names and activities were reported to the PLO and to Jordan, which also opposed them."
 In March 1982, Mayor of Tarqumiyah Kamal Fatafta, a Village Leagues member, was injured when his car was booby-trapped with an explosive device.

 The Village Leagues targeted Palestinians who opposed them when they could, including arresting a Birzeit University professor in March 1982 and forcing opponents out of their homes at night.
 According to American researcher Mark Tessler, the leaders of the Village Leagues "frequently flaunted their new-found influence and used their administrative power to settle scores with their enemies."
+According to Geoffrey Aronson, "League officials made a practice of using their newly-acquired power to grant favours as well as settle personal and political scores...
+Vocal opponents in Hebron had their windows smashed.
+In Bethlehem, they met with physical abuse."
 In July 1982, six Palestinian youth were injured in a clash with Village League members, where the youth threw stones and the Village Leagues members responded with gunfire.
-In August 1984, five members of the Village Leagues, including the head of the Bethlehem branch, were convicted by an Israeli military court of arson and attempting to kill prominent nationalists.
+In August 1984, five members of the Village Leagues, including the head of the Bethlehem branch, Bishara Qumssiyeh, were convicted by an Israeli military court of arson and attempting to kill prominent nationalists.